Poll: 71 Percent of Alabama Republicans Think Roy Moore Allegations Are Made Up

 A CBS poll on Sunday showed that alleged sexual predator Roy Moore is leading Doug Jones by five points in the race for the Alabama senate special election on December 12.
 The poll came the day after the Washington Post released a survey with Jones up by 3, which was the first result in several days to show the Democrat leading.
 After a week of plummeting numbers, Moore appeared to have rebounded with voters from several allegations that he had engaged in sexual relationships with teenage girls, including one who was 14.
-Moore has repeatedly denied that the incidents took place.
+Moore has repeatedly denied that any of the incidents took place.

 Real Clear Politics now has Moore up 2.5 points in its polling average, but the truth is that with most national polling outfits staying away, the unusual timing of the election, and the general shakiness of state surveys, nobody really knows what’s going to happen next Tuesday.